This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

-- Boil 3 ⅓ cups (800 ml) of water in an electric kettle or a saucepan on the stove.
-Add 2 Tbsp (20 grams) of roasted buckwheat grains to a teapot.
+Boil 3 ⅓ cups (800 ml) of water in an electric kettle or a saucepan on the stove.
+Add 2 Tbsp (20 g) of roasted buckwheat grains to a teapot.

 - Pour boiling water over the buckwheat in the teapot.
 Allow the tea to steep for 3-4 minutes before straining.

 Boil ¾ cup (180 ml) of water in an electric kettle or a saucepan on the stove.
 Add 1 tea bag in a teacup or teapot and pour boiling water over the tea bag.

 - Allow the tea to steep for 2 minutes before removing the tea bag.
 Serve hot.

 - Let the buckwheat tea cool to room temperature before storing in the refrigerator.
 Serve cold.

 - Brew 2-3 more times, but add a few minutes to the steeping time.